Church of St. Edward, Busto Arsizio: History

 The church celebrates its patron saint day on the second Sunday of October every year.

 The church's current priests are: Don Antonio Corvi, Don Giorgio Zordan and Don Gabriele Bof.
 The church's nun is Suor.
 Laura Motta, who arrived in 2024.
 The choir is directed by Luca Andena.

 The church's construction was officially finished in 2025, after they added a missing section of the floor by the organ.
+The church will be visited by the Archbishop of Milan, Mario Delpini on 8 November 2026 during his pastoral visit of Busto Arsizio.